-- Work with the director and a designated individual tutor early in the term.
-Depending on demand, a tutor can be assigned to a particular class so he/she can become familiar with the students, the assignments, and perhaps assist in group work.
+- Depending on demand, a tutor can be assigned to a particular class so he/she can become familiar with the students, the assignments, and perhaps assist in group work.
 The tutor will attend the class as needed.
 Our tutors are all undergraduates and cannot conduct lessons or grade papers, but they are available to support collaborative learning.
-If you would like a tutor to be present in your class, please contact firstname.lastname@example.org

 - If you perceive several students need reinforcement of an aspect of writing, you can urge groups of your students to arrange for sessions on special topics.
 The UWC has space for small group (4 or fewer students) tutorials.

 What if I want to communicate with the tutors working with my students?

 Feel free to make specific comments and requests on the Instructor-Tutor dialog form .
 Students should present these forms at the beginning of a tutoring session and fill them out with their tutors at the session's end.
 Keep in mind that a limited amount of material can be covered in a 30-minute tutoring session.

 While students are encouraged to bring along their assignment sheets (or access them on Blackboard), faculty are welcome to send their assignments and/or scoring guides to the UWC director so tutors are familiar with them before the students come in.

 Should I recommend a student who would make an excellent tutor?